-Even if you’re not ready to apply yet, Stark State is here to help.
-We have admissions counselors, financial aid advisors, and academic advisors who specialize in helping students who have started careers or families to come back to school and finish their educations.
+Even if you’re not ready to apply, Stark State is here to help.
+We have admissions counselors, financial aid advisors, and academic advisors who specialize in helping students with careers or families come back to school and finish their educations.

 The College will award comparable academic credit to registered students for successful completion of the College Entrance Examination Board’s College Level Examination Program (CLEP) general and subject-area examinations.
-Contact the Office of Admissions/Student Services at 330-494-6170, ext.
-4228 for additional information.
+Contact admissions at 330-494-6170 ext.
+4228 for more information.

 If an equivalent course is not available for the CLEP exam area completed, elective or area credit will be awarded in the appropriate academic discipline and will be applied towards graduation where such elective credit options exist within the academic major.

-- will have this credit recorded on the student’s transcript after the student successfully completes 12 hours at Stark State College, if credit is awarded.
+- will have this credit recorded on his or her transcript after successfully completing 12 hours at Stark State College, if credit is awarded.
 Successful completion is defined as a “C” or better.
-Students wanting more information should contact the Office of Admissions/Student Services.
+For more information, contact admissions at 330-494-6170 ext.
+4228.

 The College accepts credits earned while in high school as measured by the College Entrance Examination Board’s Advanced Placement (AP) program.
 Students must score a three or higher on a subject-area examination.
-Contact the Office of Admissions/Student Services at 330-966-5450 for additional information.
+Contact admissions at 330-966-5450 for more information.

-To learn how your credits can transfer visit transfercredit.ohio.gov
+To learn how your credits can transfer: transfercredit.ohio.gov.

 An International Baccalaureate (IB) education is a challenging two-year curriculum primarily aimed at students aged 16 to 19.
 It leads to transferable credits which are widely recognized by colleges and universities.

-Stark State College utilizes a PLA Portfolio opportunity to award prior learning credit for some classes.
-Please consult with the department chair for the course eligibility and the PLA Coordinator for more information.
+Stark State College uses a prior learning assessment (PLA) portfolio to award prior learning credit for some classes.
+Please consult with the department chair for the course eligibility and the PLA coordinator for more information.